-- 3.1.17 Project funds cannot be used to cover - - (a) building facilities (including office, laboratory, accommodation) rates, rental, renovation, and operation, repair and maintenance expenses; - (b) costs of setting up office or forming association/consortium; - (c) utilities charges for electricity, gas, water, telephone and fax; - (d) transport shuttle bus services and home to workplace travelling expenses; - (e) general administration and office expenses; - (f) staff-related costs provident fund handling charges, staff training and development costs and staff facilities; - (g) entertainment expenses, and any prizes, either in the form of cash or other types of souvenirs;
+- 3.1.17 Project funds cannot be used to cover - - (a) building facilities (including office, laboratory, accommodation) rates, rental, renovation, and operation, repair and maintenance expenses; - (b) costs of setting up office or forming association/consortium; - (c) utilities charges for electricity, gas, water, telephone and fax; - (d) transport shuttle bus services and home to workplace travelling expenses;

-- (h) advertisement (except for staff recruitment); - (i) organisation of trade missions and participation fees at study/trade missions for individuals/companies; - (j) charges for non-R&D services (e.g. accounting, personnel, procurement, library, security, cleansing, legal, and central and departmental administrative support) provided by the lead applicant/industry co-applicant or their contractors/agents; - (k) costs related to prior/subsequent year(s)/period(s) adjustment(s); and - (l) capital financing expenses, e.g. mortgage and interest on loans/overdrafts. - 3.1.18 The list of unallowable cost items for manpower, equipment and other direct costs set out above is not exhaustive.
+- (e) general administration and office expenses; - (f) staff-related costs provident fund handling charges, staff training and development costs and staff facilities; - (g) entertainment expenses, and any prizes, either in the form of cash or other types of souvenirs; - (h) advertisement (except for staff recruitment), and promotion and marketing activities for disseminating project deliverables and technology transfer; - (i) organisation of trade missions and participation fees at study/trade missions for individuals/companies; - (j) charges for non-R&D services (e.g. accounting, personnel, procurement, library, security, cleansing, legal, and central and departmental administrative support) provided by the lead applicant/industry co-applicant or their contractors/agents; - (k) costs related to prior/subsequent year(s)/period(s) adjustment(s); and - (1) capital financing expenses, e.g. mortgage and interest on loans/overdrafts. - 3.1.18 The list of unallowable cost items for manpower, equipment and other direct costs set out above is not exhaustive.
 The lead applicant should consult ITC if they have any doubt whether an item could be charged to a project account.